-Salvadoran TPS recipients may also be eligible for an automatic extension of up to 540 days from the "Card Expires" date on the EAD, if they file Form I-765 EAD renewal application during the re-registration period of January 17, 2025, through March 18, 2025. ("Up to 540-Day Automatic EAD Extension").
-For more information regarding the 540-day EAD auto-extension, refer to the Federal Register Notice at the section "How can I receive an automatic extension of my current TPS EAD for up to 540 days from the 'Card Expires' date on the EAD by filing an EAD renewal application?"
+Ukrainian TPS recipients may also be eligible for a longer automatic extension of up to 540 days from the "Card Expires" date on the EAD if they file Form I-765 EAD renewal application during the re-registration period of January 17, 2025, through March 18, 2025 ("Up to 540-Day Automatic EAD Extension").
+For more information regarding the EAD auto-extension, refer to the Federal Register Notice at the section "How can I receive an automatic extension of my current TPS EAD for up to 540 days from the "Card Expires" date on the EAD by filing an EAD renewal application?"